-- 13.47 Private equity firms make extensive use of professional advisers, especially where the required knowledge does not exist in the firm itself.
-The investee companies themselves and any co-investors will usually appoint professional advisers to ensure that their own interests are represented in any negotiation.
-In some cases, these advisers are themselves under an obligation under the ML Regulations, or under similar legislation in the EU or in an equivalent jurisdiction, to verify the identity of their clients.
-Depending on the circumstances, and the firm's knowledge of/relationship with the investee company, the firm may consider it appropriate to take account of information or written assurances provided to the firm by these third parties, as part of the overall risk-based approach. - 13.48 The requirement to appear before a notary in certain jurisdictions when signing documents such as the sales and purchase agreement, shareholder's agreement etc, can provide adequate verification.
+- 13.71 Private equity firms make extensive use of professional advisers, especially where the required knowledge does not exist in the private equity firm itself.
+A portfolio company and any co-investors will usually appoint professional advisers to ensure that their own interests are represented in any negotiation.
+In some cases, these advisers are themselves under an obligation under the ML Regulations, or under similar legislation in the EU or in an equivalent jurisdiction, to carry out customer due diligence on their clients.
+Depending on the circumstances, and the private equity firm's knowledge of/relationship with the portfolio company, the private equity firm may consider it appropriate to take account of information or written assurances provided to the private equity firm by these third parties, as part of the overall risk-based approach. - 13.72 The requirement to appear before a notary in certain jurisdictions when signing documents such as the sale and purchase agreement or shareholders' agreement can provide adequate verification.
 However the notary's certificate should only be considered as adequate if it states the full names and identity card numbers (or equivalent) of the individuals appearing before the notary, plus details of the evidence provided for their authority to act as representatives of the parties involved.